Olusola-Precious/tip-calculator-app/README.md

 ![Design preview for the Tip calculator app coding challenge](./design/desktop-preview.jpg)

-> The Challenge was from [Fronten Mentor](https://www.frontendmentor.io/challenges).
+> The Challenge was from [Frontend Mentor](https://www.frontendmentor.io/challenges).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents